georgeartem/transcendence/README.md

 - **Escape into 5D** = diagonal leap via **awareness**
 - **Transcendence constant remains π√2**

-Thus, a **thought** is a **π√2-resonant jump** from 4D event to 5D meaning.

-Through Gaussian triangular factorization in higher dimensions (n = 4, 5, …) the same principle applies and directly models static geometric configurations in virtual spaces.
+In the model, a **thought** is a **π√2-resonant jump** from 4D event to 5D meaning.
+Through Gaussian triangular factorization in higher dimensions (n = 4, 5, …) the same principle applies and directly models various rendering configurations in virtual spaces.

-## Maxwell’s Equations
+## Revisiting Maxwell’s Equations

 ### Differential Form